captbaritone/grats/README.md

 analyzed.
 This means that you can't use complex derived types in positions where TypeScript First GraphQL needs to be able to infer the type.
 For example, field arguments and return values.

+## Why use comments and not decorators?

+Using decorators to signal that a class/method/etc should be included in the schema would have some advantages:

+* The syntax is well defined, so it:
+  * Can be checked/documented by TypeScript types
+  * Formatted with tools like Prettier
+* Would not require custom parsing/validaiton rules

+However, it also has some disadvantages:

+* The feature is technically "experimental" in TypeScript and may change in the future.
+* Decorators cannot be applied to types, so it would precude the ability to define GraphQL constructs using types (e.g. interfaces, unions, etc).
+* Decorators cannot be applied to parameters, so it would preclude the ability to define GraphQL constructs using parameters (e.g. field arguments).
+* Decorators are a runtime construct, which means they must be imported and give the impression that they might have some runtime behavior.
+This is not the case for TypeScript First GraphQL, which is purely a static analysis tool.

+Given these tradeoffs, I decided to use comments instead of decorators.